iced-rs/iced/README.md

 }
 ```

-And that's it!
+And that's everything!
 We just wrote a whole user interface.
-Iced is now able to:
+Iced is now able
+to:

   1. Take the result of our __view logic__ and build a user interface.
   1. Process events representing user interactions and produce __messages__ for